JapaneseGrass/ParkRangerTools/README.md

 required inspection photos, drag a fuel gauge to record fuel levels, answer the quick or detailed checklist, add optional notes, and escalate issues for supervisor visibility.
-Supervisors can sign in to review submissions, see basic compliance metrics, and export the full inspection archive to a two-tab Excel workbook for quick sharing.
+Supervisors can sign in to review submissions, see basic compliance metrics, and export the full inspection archive to an Excel workbook that includes summary metrics, every checklist response, and embedded photo evidence for quick sharing.

 ### Requirements